Find Affordable College Courses

 Criminal Justice majors at Texas State take out an average of $21,353 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $204.

-Read full report on Criminal Justice & Corrections at Texas State University
+Full Criminal Justice & Corrections at Texas State University Report

-A rank of #4 on this year’s list means The University of Texas at San Antonio is a great place for criminal justice and corrections students working on their bachelor’s degree.
-UTSA is a very large public school located in the city of San Antonio.
+The in-demand bachelor’s degree programs at The University of Texas at San Antonio helped the school earn the #4 place on this year’s ranking of the most popular criminal justice and corrections schools in Texas.
+UTSA is a fairly large public school located in the city of San Antonio.

 Of the 324 students majoring in criminal justice at UTSA, 46% are male and 54% are female.